reach-sh/reach-lang/docs/dev/src/workshop/relay/index.md

 We do a few sneaky things in this program:
 + Lines 18 through 21 create a JavaScript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will be filled in later by Alice.
-+ Alice's `{!reach} getRelay` function (lines 26 through 32) creates the new account and communicates it "outside of the network" through the aforementioned Promise.
++ Alice's `{!rsh} getRelay` function (lines 26 through 32) creates the new account and communicates it "outside of the network" through the aforementioned Promise.
 + Bob's thread (lines 34 through 48) waits for the Promise to resolve and then connects to the application with this new account.
-+ The Relay's `{!reach} getBob` function (lines 43 through 46) returns his own address to receive the funds.
++ The Relay's `{!rsh} getBob` function (lines 43 through 46) returns his own address to receive the funds.

 If this program is scary for you, don't worry!